stanman71/Miranda/README.md

 ##  SmartHome

-This project creates a smart home environment
+This project creates a smart home environment.

 !!!
 WORK IN PROGRESS !!!